 Obama’s True Vote margin is estimated to be 15.7 million (56.1-43.9%).

 Total Votes Recorded = Early Vote + Election Day Vote + Late Vote

 In this analysis, we use actual early and late recorded vote data to determine the Election Day 2-party share required to match the total recorded vote.
-Unlike the media, the “goal-seek” is to determine the fraud component, not ignore it.
+We use “goal-seeking” to determine the fraud component that the media ignores.

 On Election Day, Votes cast on optical scanners and DREs are vulnerable to miscounts on the central tabulators.

 Percent of total vote: Early 52%; Late 2%